 Hull city centre

 Outdoor installations are unticketed

-Limbic Cinema's indoor installation will be ticketed to manage capacity.
-More info can be found on their page.
+Limbic Cinema's indoor installation is ticketed to manage capacity.
+Book your free ticket now on their artist page.

 Yoga @ Humber Street Gallery.
 Creative Hull, 2021.
 Courtesy of Absolutely Cultured © James Mulkeen